 Lectures will cover the global epidemiology of tuberculosis (TB); molecular epidemiology and evolution of Mycobacterium tuberculosis strains; host-pathogen interactions; immune responses during tuberculosis infection and disease; HIV co-infection; mechanisms of antibiotic resistance, multidrug-resistance (MDR), and extensive drug resistance (XDR); concepts and applications of rapid diagnosis and drug susceptibility tests (DST) in different settings; evaluation of the different methods using predictive values according to TB prevalence; anti-TB treatments including MDR-TB and XDR-TB; diagnosis of TB infection; BCG vaccination, and new vaccine candidates.

-The preliminary program of the course can be downloaded to get detailed information on the general frame of the course.
+The preliminary program of the course can be downloaded to get detailed information on the general content of the course.